Franky0911/SignGuard/README.md

 ## Training Details

-The YOLO model trains pretty quickly - maybe 30-40 minutes on a decent GPU.
-The tamper detector takes a bit longer because I added a bunch of regularization (dropout, weight decay, label smoothing) to prevent overfitting on the synthetic tampered signs.
+The YOLO model underwent extensive training, taking approximately 14 hours utilizing the highest available GPU compute tier on Google Colab Pro.
+The ResNet18 tamper detector also involves intensive training, incorporating significant regularization techniques (dropout, weight decay, label smoothing) to effectively prevent overfitting on the synthetically generated tampered datasets.

-I used mixed precision training to speed things up and gradient clipping to keep things stable.
-Early stopping is enabled so it won't waste time if the model stops improving.
+To optimize the training pipeline, I implemented mixed precision training to accelerate processing times, alongside gradient clipping to maintain stability during the runs.
+Early stopping is also configured to halt training efficiently once the model ceases to improve, ensuring no compute resources are wasted.

 ## Results